tighten/liftoff/README.md

-# Paddles -- a quick start for Laravel development in a new environment
+# Init -- a quick start for Laravel development in a new environment

-Paddles is a simple tool for setting up an ideal Laravel development environment on any machine.
+Pnit is a simple tool for setting up an ideal Laravel development environment on any machine.

 It can be run multiple times on the same machine safely.